Ethics and Malpractice

 3.3 Quality of Review

 Manuscripts received by JMIFR will be evaluated by the Editorial board that will judge whether a manuscript is of potential interest to the readers of the journal.
 Manuscripts that are of interest, formatted according to the guideline for Authors and presented fairly well are sent for review.
-Typically, one or two reviewers are employed.
 Manuscript may be sent to other specialized experts such as on statistics or a particular technique where a scientist in that particular technique is needed to evaluate it.

 Reviewers are assessed on the quality of review and other performance characteristics by the Editor-in-Chief to assure optimal journal quality and performance.
 These ratings should also contribute to decisions on reappointment to JMIFR’s Editorial Board and to ongoing review requests.
 Individual performance data on Reviewers are available to the Editor-in-Chief but otherwise kept confidential.